fdevaibhavpal/react-tailwind-config/README.md

 ### License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this project, provided proper credit is given to the original author.
-For more details, see the [LICENSE](./LICENSE) file included in this repository.
+For more details, see the [LICENSE](./LICENSE) file included in this repository  [react-tailwind-config](https://github.com/fdevaibhavpal/react-tailwind-config).